craftsangjae/recommender-system-dojo/README.md

 Code Kata is defined as an **exercise** in programming which helps hone our skill through **practice and repetition**.
 In machine learning programming, Code Kata for implementing **ML algorithms** is very important, becuase we can realize the details ( such as Data Sampling, Weight initialization, various training strategy ...) while implementing the algorithm.

 I implement various algorithms using in **recommendation system** and organize them into scripts.
+I'll update one script each week.

+> If you have a good topic, feel free to leave it on the issue!
+I will try to implement it as much as possible!

 ### How to do the Code Kada together? (set-up environment)